JohnHeinlein/CMH-Wallboard/P-WAL-230-ELC-02/README.md

 > [!WARNING]
-> This repo contains copyrighted material in the form of logos for my employer.
+> This repo contains copyrighted material in the form of my employer's logos.
 This logo is present in the repackaged image and wallpaper - **follow the instructions for full customization**.
+>
 > Addtionally, this repo is not licensed as I include tools that I may not be strictly allowed to redistribute.
-Namely, Rockchip's github repos are unlicensed and presumably not redistributable.
+> Namely, Rockchip's github repos are unlicensed and presumably not redistributable.
 If this is the case, I will remove them upon request.
 Original source for the RK tools can be found in [their github repo](https://github.com/rockchip-android/RKTools)
+>
 > This also applies for redistributing the repackaged ROM, as I'm not 100% sure that it does not contain copyrighted components.
 I will remove them upon request, in which case you should follow the instructions below to dump the ROM yourself.

 > [!NOTE]